How Does Video Storytelling Help Create The Best Explainer Videos?

 Understand the needs of the hero

-What does Jack Sparrow want? - to return the Black pearl
+What does Jack Sparrow want?
+To get the Black Pearl back.

-What does Peter Pan want? - to never get older
+What does Peter Pan want?
+To never grow up.

 Create the universe